Solutions to Save Better Throughout Your Life

 Consult with your tax or legal professional for guidance.

 Do I lose my HSA when I enroll in Medicare?

-You can no longer make contributions to your HSA once you turn 65.
+You can no longer make contributions to your HSA once you enroll in Medicare .
 You will, however, keep any funds leftover in your HSA to help pay for out-of-pocket health costs, retiree health insurance premiums or Medicare premiums, deductibles and co-payments.